By Stephen Hartshorne

 Associate Professor Tina Passman of the University of Maine says Lipponen put together an “outstanding experience” for 23 students and 3 professors in 2008:

-“The tour guides, Dionysia on the mainland, and George on Crete, were knowledgable and worked with the students, answering questions, being always courteous, friendly, helpful and inspiring.”
+“The tour guides, Dionysia on the mainland, and George on Crete were knowledgeable and worked with the students, answering questions, being always courteous, friendly, helpful and inspiring.”

 “We came away from the trip loving the experience and wanting more.
-As a matter of fact, we are hoping to take a group of students to Egypt in January, 2011, and will be working with Erja on putting this package together.”
+As a matter of fact, we are hoping to take a group of students to Egypt and will be working with Erja on putting this package together.”